Skip to content

 At the same time, this sensor also tracks your sleep.
 The sensor tracks your movements during sleep.
 It then provides information to learn more about your sleeping patterns and effectively improve your sleeping habits.

-Accelerometer is a MEMS-based circuit that senses or measures the forces of acceleration caused by gravity of movement or tilting action.
-It can measure the speed of acceleration or movement of the device it is attached.
+An accelerometer is a MEMS-based circuit that senses or measures the forces of acceleration caused by the gravity of movement or tilting action.
+It can measure the speed of acceleration or movement of the attached device.
 It can measure movement across the X, Y, and Z axis.

-The only disadvantage is the questionable accuracy unless you use a decent to the good quality wearable device.
-According to research, sleep trackers to are only found to be accurate 78% of the time.
+The only disadvantage is the questionable accuracy unless you use a decent-quality wearable device.
+According to research, sleep trackers are only found to be accurate 78% of the time.
 And when it comes to estimating how long it took for people to fall asleep, the accuracy dropped to a mere 38%.

 2. Gyroscope